 Prior to beginning the pruning process for your roses, it is important to remove any frost protection materials such as leaves and brushwood.
 The extent of pruning for each rose will vary based on the growth characteristics of the specific species.
 Weak-growing varieties can be pruned more aggressively compared to strong-growing varieties.
 This is because roses tend to produce stronger sprouts when they are pruned more heavily.
 Following a significant pruning, the rose will develop a few robust new shoots, whereas a lighter pruning will result in the growth of numerous thin shoots.

 For strong pruning, it involves cutting the rose down to approximately 10-20 cm above the ground, allowing for rejuvenation and vigorous regrowth.

 It is essential to always cut the rose stem just above an outward-facing bud or "eye," which indicates the points where new branches will sprout.
 When making the cut, it is preferable to do so at a diagonal angle rather than straight across.
 Any shoots that grow towards the interior of the rose or cross each other should be completely removed.
 Dead wood should be cut at the base, making sure to cut slightly into the adjacent healthy wood.
 This is important as bacteria and pathogens tend to settle in dead wood.
 Furthermore, dead wood takes up space that could be utilized by new shoots, so it is crucial to remove it.
 You can easily identify dead wood by its dry, brown color.

 Additionally, any wild shoots that emerge below the bud union should be eliminated from the plant.

-Having correctly cut back your roses, you will finally achieve a full and bushy overall shape of the rose bush which will already sprout blossoms in the lower parts of the plant.
+By correctly pruning your roses, you will ultimately achieve a full and bushy overall shape for the rose bush, promoting blossoms to emerge even in the lower parts of the plant.
 This well-executed pruning will also contribute to the vitality and overall health of your roses, ensuring their long-term well-being.